chinghang0504/LeetCodeRecords/README.md

 # LeetCode Records
 ![LeetCode Stats](https://leetcode.card.workers.dev/chinghang0504?theme=default&font=baloo&extension=null)

+## Overview
+Welcome to LeetCode Records!
+This project is a personal log of my journey in solving LeetCode problems.
+It serves as a detailed record of each problem I've tackled, capturing essential information such as the difficulty level, the date of the first attempt, runtime efficiency, and the technical skills utilized.

+## Project Details
+- Project Start Date: March 22, 2024
+- Total Problems Solved (as of August 12, 2024): 976
+- Current Focus: Solving Medium-level problems
+- Languages Used: Java, Pandas, JavaScript

+## Problem-Solving Approach
+For each problem, I document the following:
+- Difficulty Level: Categorized as Easy, Medium, or Hard
+- First Attempt Date: The date when I first attempted the problem
+- Runtime Beats: A measure of how my solution's runtime compares to other submissions
+- Technical Skills: The specific programming concepts and techniques I applied to solve the problem

+## Progress
+### Easy Problems
+- Solved: All Easy problems except for the following problems

+#### Bash Problems
+- Problem 193: Valid Phone Numbers
+- Problem 195: Tenth Line

+#### Pandas Problems
+- Problem 2205: The Number of Users That Are Eligible for Discount (Technical Bug: Reported)
+- Problem 2230:  The Users That Are Eligible for Discount (Technical Bug: Reported)

+### Medium Problems
+Focus: Currently concentrating on solving Medium-level problems daily

+## About Me
+My name is Ching Hang Lam (Richard), and I'm passionate about improving my problem-solving skills.
+This project is a reflection of my continuous effort to learn and grow in the field of software development.

+## Future Goals
+I will continue to solve problems every day, aiming to cover more Medium and eventually Hard problems.
+My ultimate goal is to enhance my proficiency in multiple programming languages and deepen my understanding of complex algorithms.

+## Get in Touch
+Feel free to explore my solutions and reach out if you have any questions or suggestions!

+## Records
 | Question | Title | Level | First Attempt | Runtime Beats  |
 | :- | :- | :-: | :-: | :-: |
 | 1 | Two Sum | Easy | 2024-03-22 | [Java](./records/Java/Question_1.md): 97.88% |